 Instead, the unpaid amounts accrue as unpaid child support.
 The Attorney General’s Child Support Division maintains a record of payments and missed payments.

-Once that parent is re-employed, withholding will continue and the spouse entitled to receive child support can seek to have the withheld amount increased to begin making payment on the missed child support payments.
+Once that parent is re-employed, employer withholding will continue and the spouse entitled to receive child support can seek to increase the amount withheld to recoup the missed child support payments.

-There are also other collection options available that are beyond the scope of this article.
+There are also other collection options available both as a private cause of action and through the Office of the Attorney General that are beyond the scope of this article.